JeanCarletta/HeatHack-Leaders-Guide/_sources/session2/details/session-concepts.md

 These are this week's talking points:

 - Reduce demand so you need less energy, address heat loss, and generate energy - in that order.
+(By "reduce demand", we mean thinking about when you are putting energy into the building and whether that is doing useful work for you.)

 - The less a building is used, the harder it is to afford to make major building changes or to get grants.